 Remote workers aren’t looking for isolation while working out of the office.
 They want to be around other people and have a change of scenery to get their creativity going.
 Who knows, maybe remote work is just what you need to engage and motivate your own employees.
 Think of some fun ways to shake up your office’s routine: an outdoor work-day fieldtrip, team outings or strategy meetings around the city, or allowing a few work hours at your employees’ favorite coffee shop.
 Variety just may be the key to unlocking your workforce’s potential.

 Does your company need help creating a work from home policy?
-Register now for our upcoming webinar with Zoom and Owl Labs on how you can get the most from your remote workforce!
+Watch our webinar with Zoom and Owl Labs on how you can get the most from your remote workforce!